Wormholes from heavy operator statistics in AdS/CFT: Approximate global symmetries and wormholes

-Of course, the natural expectation is that the flavor symmetry of the shell is explicitly broken by the interactions of the bulk effective theory, which affect the correlation functions at subleading orders in $1/N$.
+Of course, the natural expectation is that the flavor symmetry of the shell is explicitly broken by the interactions of the bulk effective theory, which alter the correlation functions at subleading orders in $1/N$.
 Similarly, for any other global symmetry, the naive expectation is that the symmetry gets explicitly broken by some operator of large dimension in the bulk effective description, suppressed by some integer power $\alpha$ of the energy in units of the Planck (or cutoff) scale $(E/M_P)^\alpha$.
 These perturbative effects will clearly eclipse the role of any possible wormhole contribution.

-However, it is definitely interesting to note that even if the global symmetry was preserved by all the tower of higher-dimensional operators in the bulk EFT for some reason, then the contribution of the wormhole \eqref{eq:product1ptglobal} would provide the leading non-perturbative bulk amplitude to still allow to conclude that there are no exact global symmetries in the bulk.
+However, it is definitely interesting to note that even if the global symmetry was protected by the whole tower of higher-dimensional operators in the bulk EFT for some reason, then the contribution of the wormhole \eqref{eq:product1ptglobal} would provide the leading non-perturbative bulk amplitude to still allow to conclude that there are no exact global symmetries in the bulk.